spatie/laravel-fractal/README.md

    ->toArray();
 ```

-To improve readablity you can also a function named `include` followed by the name
+To improve readablity you can also use a function named `include` followed by the name
 of the include you want to... include:

 ```php